IvoSt98/fitness1/README.md

 ## Section About Us

-* With black background and red and white text showing the contrast with the section above and on the bottom of this section
+* Against a black background, red and white text effectively contrasts with the preceding section and the section below.
-* Section About us shows exactly the way how the coaches will gonna help the user - through online sessions.
+* The "About Us" section elucidates how coaches will assist users through online sessions, emphasizing the organization's commitment to personalized support.

 ![Second Section Screenshot](assets/screenshots/second-section.png)